Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

-Keep in mind that I chose the order of the top ten films by considering their importance in Hedy’s overall career, as well as the size/importance of her role in them.
-I also took into account their overall popularity today as evidenced by their ratings on sites like IMDB and Rotten Tomatoes.
+I chose the order of these top ten films by considering their importance in Hedy’s overall career, as well as the size/importance of her role in them.
+I also took into account their overall popularity today as evidenced by their ratings on sites like IMDb and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top ten).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover that your favorite Hedy Lamarr film is missing, feel free to post a comment explaining why you would recommend it.

 Top 10 Hedy Lamarr Films